lolotux/RSSVE/RSSVE/readme.txt

 Credits:

+    Textures:

+    * Cloud and city detail textures by Real Visual Enhancements
+    * Earth cloud and city light main textures by NASA Visible Earth
+    * Gas giants source textures (used for exporting some basic cloud textures) by JHT's Planetary Pixel Emporium

+    Programming:

+    * CubeTheSphere by Realm Of Concepts
-    * Environmental Visual Enhancements by rbray89 & WazWaz
+    * Environmental Visual Enhancements (EVE) by rbray89 & WazWaz
     * Module Manager by ialdabaoth and sarbian
-    * Real Solar System by NathanKell
+    * Real Solar System (RSS) by NathanKell
-    * RVE by Pingopete
+    * Real Visual Enhancements (RVE) by Pingopete
     * Scatterer by Blackrack

 Contributors: